gutenye/broccoli-compass-single/README.md

 # lib/broccoli/ember-app.js

   EmberApp.prototype.styles = memoize(function() {
     ...
     var processedStyles = preprocessCss(stylesAndVendor, '/app/styles', '/assets', {
       importPath: ['vendor/foundation/scss'],
       bundleExec: true,
-      imagesDir: 'public/common/assets/images',
+      imagesDir: 'public/images',
-      generatedImagesDir: 'public'
+      generatedImagesDir: 'dist/public'
     });
 ```

 ### Option 2

-Wait for ember-cli to be more mature, so that we don't need to directly change on the source.
+Wait for ember-cli to be more mature, so that we don't need to directly change in on the source.

 ### API